subaquatic-pierre/linux-tools/README.md

 ---

-## Packages
+## Software

 #### Folders of interest

     /etc/apt/sources.list

-- this is where apt searches for repos for packages.
-To add a new package to the repo list create a new file called _packagename.list.d_. this will have apt search any file with .list extension
+- This is where apt searches for repos for packages.
+To add a new package to the repo list create a new file called _packagename.list.d_.
+This will have apt search any file with .list extension

+##### Update and install software

+    sudo apt update && sudo apt install

+- Use && to run 2 commands, if the first one fails the second one will not run

-#### Install packes backed up with dpkg
+#### Install packages backed up with dpkg

 ##### Export list of installed packages